SPES ROMANORVM

 I discovered this variant with no legend break on the reverse, by analyzing around 100 copies for the Aquilea mint.
 Only one copy seen with this legend variant without a break, which shows the rarity of this variant.
 Indeed, Flavius Victor coins are difficult to find and it seems that 99% of the coins in this mint have the break of AYC # 10.
 While waiting to see another copy of this variant, I cannot give any information on the officina letter which is deleted.
 Usually I classify the coins without break first, then according to the length of the break...
 Here, this legend without break is classified as a variant because it is very rare, unlike the other legend with break which appears in 99% of case.

 The letter G being often confused with the bust, we cannot say if all the coins of this mint have a ribbon coming out of this letter as is the case on the Siliquae.
-I was able to see two copies with a clearly visible ribbon, link to the first coin sold by Classical Numismatic Group: https://www.acsearch.info/search.html?id=3673887, link to the second coin sold by this same auction house: https://www.acsearch.info/search.html?id=182621.
+I was able to see two copies with a clearly visible ribbon, the first coin has been sold on 18 January 2017 by Classical Numismatic Group, Electronic Auction 389, lot 798, link to the sale: https://www.acsearch.info/search.html?id=3673887, the second coin has been sold on 18 August 2004 by this same auction house, Auction 96, lot 187, link to the sale: https://www.acsearch.info/search.html?id=182621.